-The Association for Chemistry and Economics (VCW) awards a prize for excellent academic performance in business chemistry .
+The Association for Chemistry and Economics (VCW) awards a prize for excellent academic achievements in the field of business chemistry.
 The prize is advertised in German-speaking countries and awarded annually.

-The aim is to sharpen the profile of the subject of business chemistry within the natural science faculties and to achieve greater visibility.
-In particular, the subject of business chemistry and the award-winning graduates should be better known in the industrial environment, in order to point out the attractiveness of the course for students.
+The aim is to sharpen the profile of business chemistry within the natural science faculties and to achieve greater external visibility.
+In particular, the subject of business chemistry and the award-winning graduates should be made better known in the industrial environment in order to point out the attractiveness of the course for students.

 The prize is endowed with 1000 euros.

 The award is made in a two-stage process.

 In the first step, the professors who supervise business chemistry students name up to two candidates in cooperation with the respective examination offices.
 The nomination is based on the overall grade of the master?s certificate, the successful completion of at least one internship in public or private institutions and the development of one's own personality through experience abroad, social commitment or the like.